Disney Princess Names: Official List of All Disney Princesses

 The second lost Disney princess is Esmerelda from The Hunchback of Notre Dame.
 The reason for her removal is in contrast to Tinker Bell’s.
 This movie didn’t have the popularity and selling points the other princess movies has – when it came down to it, this movie just didn’t make Disney money.

 Who was the last Disney princess to be coronated?

-Moana was the last official Disney princess.
-She was added to the lineup in 2019 although she did not have a coronation ceremony with the other Disney princess characters.
+Raya was the last official Disney princess.
+She was added to the lineup in 2022 at a ceremony at Disneyland Paris.

 Why isn’t Elsa an official Disney princess?

 Elsa, along with Anna, is not on the Disney princess names list because they have their own franchise.
 Frozen was such a success in its own right, they didn’t need to join the princess franchise.
 Instead, they are marketed as separated items each with its own line of dolls, clothes, etc. In the end, it just made Disney more money to keep them separate.